AtomLinter/linter-julia/README.md

 provides an interface to [StaticLint.jl](https://github.com/julia-vscode/StaticLint.jl).
 It will be used with files that have the `Julia` syntax.

-This is a fork that replaces Lint.jl with StaticLint.jl from the Julia VSCode plugin.

 ![screenshot](https://raw.githubusercontent.com/takbal/linter-julia/master/Screenshot.gif)

 ## Developed on